dazyang/KeepMyWord/Project_Diary.md

 :::::::
 **on 13 Feb 1302**
 Ha!
 Looks like I know where the problem is now.
 The book id(parameter) coming from `getVocabsReq(this.props.books.id)` is undefined — good debugging!
 No wonder why server is not able to return the correct data.

+Question here:
+**How do I retreive a particular id number from the returning joined data?** At the moment, when SeeVocabs is loaded, componentDidMount will retreive all books from the database; maybe what I need is to write a funtion that only return the id of the book I want, and then pass that id to `getVocabsReq()`.